ruby-amqp/rubybunny.info/articles/error_handling.md

 message consumer, involves dealing with multiple kinds of failures: protocol exceptions, network failures, broker failures and so on.
 Correct error handling and recovery is not easy.
-This guide explains how the amqp gem helps you in dealing with issues like
+This guide explains how the library helps you in dealing with issues like

  * Initial connection failures
  * Network connection failures